Tex Ritter: Later work

 Ritter became one of the founding members of the Country Music Association in Nashville, Tennessee, and spearheaded the effort to build the Country Music Hall of Fame and Museum into which he was inducted in 1964.

 He moved to Nashville in 1965 and began working for radio station WSM and the Grand Ole Opry, earning a lifetime membership in the latter in 1970.

 Senate campaign

 In 1970, Ritter entered Tennessee's Republican primary election for United States Senate.
 Despite high name recognition, he lost the nomination to United States Representative Bill Brock, who then defeated the incumbent Senator Albert Gore, Sr. in the general election.

 Personal life

+Tex Ritter married movie actress Dorothy Fay on June 14, 1941.
+They raised their sons, Tom and John in Los Angeles, then moved to Nashville, Tennessee in 1965, as Tex was focused on singing and recording.

-Ritter had a heart attack and died in Nashville in 1974, ten days before his 69th birthday.
-He was survived by his wife and two sons, one a popular actor John.
-Following the death of his son John at the age of 54 from an aortic dissection in 2003, the family now believes that Tex died of it as well, as the condition appears to run in the family.
+He died of a heart attack in Nashville on January 2, 1974, at age 68, survived by his wife and sons.
+Later, John became famous as an actor, playing Jack Tripper on the ABC sitcom Three's Company (1977–1984).
+In 2003, John died, at the age of 54, of an aortic dissection.
+Because John was initially diagnosed as having a heart attack, and because aortic dissection is known to be hereditary, the family now believes that Tex died of an aortic dissection.